justingaffney/Surveys-Smart-Contract/README.md

-# Neo.SmartContract.Poll
+# SurveyChain
-Simple polling system using a Smart Contract on the NEO blockchain
+Survey creation and response management system using a NEO Smart Contract.
+Survey responders are incentivised by being paid a certain amount of GAS by the survey creator.